We cannot live without salt, just like water.

 ⇒Sumo and Shinto

-The method to get salt is quite different depending on the region.
+The production method is quite different depending on the country and region.

 1) get from sea water,

-The Production method of salt reflects the topography, climate and culture of each region.
+Its Production method reflects the topography, climate and culture of each country or region.

 As you know, Japan is an island country surrounded by sea.

-So, the simplest method to get salt is to make use of the sea water.
+The simplest method to get it is to make use of the sea water.

-Let me introduce 4 methods to get the Salt using the sea water in Japan.
+Therefore let me introduce 4 methods using the sea water in Japan.

 1) using pottery